brentvollebregt/nitratine.net/posts/whos-on-my-network/post.md

 Plugins are supported by this application to allow custom methods of scanning a network.
 An example has been provided for WiFi networks that use a [ASUS RT-AC58 router](https://github.com/brentvollebregt/whos-on-my-network/blob/master/whos_on_my_network/plugins/asus-rt-ac58u.py).
 This plugin demonstrates how you can instead look at the active devices connected to your router rather than scanning the network.

-All data collected by the application is stored locally in a SQLite database.
+All data collected by the application is stored locally in an SQLite database.

 ## What Happened to the Original Version?
 The original version is preserved in the git history under the [tag v1.0.0](https://github.com/brentvollebregt/whos-on-my-network/tree/v1.0.0).